-St. Stephen’s Day is celebrated on August 20 and is an official national holiday.
+St. Stephen’s Day is celebrated on August 20 and is an official national holiday in Hungary.
 Its celebrations are pivotal since this is the day when the foundations of the state of Hungary were laid.
 This day is observed in order to pay tribute to King Stephen thanks to whom the establishment of the state of Hungary became possible.
-The celebrations are marked primarily by the massive fireworks display beside the river Danube.
+The celebrations are marked primarily by a massive fireworks display beside the river Danube.
 St. Stephen’s Day is considered a very sacred day by the people of Hungary.

 History of St. Stephen’s Day

 St. Stephen’s Day holds a long and interesting history.
 It begins with Stephen the Grand Prince of the Hungarians who laid the foundations of the state.
 Until the end of the 10th century, the Hungarians were in conflict with other European countries.
 In 955 A.D., Hungarian tribes suffered a major military loss and the tribal heads decided to give up their raids and concentrate on building a strong state.
 Stephen was of the view that the conversion of Magyar to Christianity can serve as a great way of settling down and strengthening the state.